Price: $15.29 USD from Petco.com

 Pet Armour Ear Mite & Tick Treatment for Dogs.

 About a month ago, my dog had some weird looking stuff in her ear that resembled crumbled up coffee grinds.
-I didn’t know what it was at first; initially I thought maybe she played too rough with other dog’s and had gotten injured in her ear, but in taking her to a vet, I was informed that she had ear mites.
+I didn’t know what it was at first; initially I thought maybe she played too rough with other dogs.
+I worried she had gotten injured in her ear.
+Taking her to the vet, I was informed that she had ear mites.

-Ear mites are pretty common for dog’s to get, and they’re very contagious amongst dog’s when they play together.
+Ear mites are pretty common for dogs to get, and they’re very contagious between dogs when they play together.
 I wrote an article that you can view by clicking here on the symptoms of what to look for if you think your dog has mites.

-Ear mites are actually very easy to get rid of, they just take a long time to kill off.
-The solution that I ended up just buying over the counter, since it was cheaper that way, has done a great job of killing them off.
+Ear mites are actually very easy to get rid of.
+They just take a long time to kill off.
+The solution that I ended up just buying was an over the counter medicine.
+It was cheaper that way and has done a great job of killing them off.

 What To Look For In The Treatments.

-With the Pet Armour, one thing I like is that there’s aloe in this solution.
-Some contain other cooling ingredients in order to help soothe the ear since often times with mites, the dog’s will scratch insistently and that can cause them severe pain and discomfort.
+With the Pet Armour Ear Mite & Tick treatment for dogs, one thing I like is that there’s aloe in this solution.
+Some contain other cooling ingredients in order to help soothe the ear as well.
+Often times with mites, the dogs will scratch insistently and that can cause them severe pain and discomfort.

 Be sure to look for treatments that include oils – that’s what kills the mites through suffocation, as well as the soothing aspects.
-Pet Armour contains petroleum ingredients as well as Pyrethrins which are the ingredients needed to suffocate the mites.
+Pet Armour Ear Mite & Tick treatment for dogs contains petroleum ingredients as well as Pyrethrins.
+These are the ingredients needed to suffocate the mites.

 In the article I mentioned above, the mites actually don’t bite the dog; they simply feed on the dog’s ear wax.
-This can cause damage to the dog’s ear because it harms their natural eco system that they depend on, and, the insistent scratching can eventually lead to infection.
+This can cause damage to the dogs ear because it harms their natural eco system.
+They depend on this ecosystem, and, the insistent scratching can eventually lead to infection.
 The last thing you want is an infection in your pets ear since this can be costly to remedy and only a vet can do this.